 Asset allocation funds are hybrid funds that invest across the aforementioned three major asset classes and sometimes alternative assets like gold, metals, and other commodities.
 Broadly, there are two types of asset allocation funds: balanced funds, which have a pre-defined range of exposure to asset classes, and dynamic asset allocation funds, which can change their asset mix based on market conditions.

 Investors can adhere to certain asset allocation models which choose their portfolio investments.

 The Asset Mix does not remain static.
 It changes with age and/or investment goals.
 Though investment advisors have their own asset models and assessment of an investor’s risk tolerance.
 We’ll look at three models based on three broad risk profiles: conservative, moderate, and aggressive.

 A conservative investor is one whose risk tolerance is low.
 He is someone who would prefer a low-risk-low return scenario.
 This can also be the case with someone moving towards the end of the investment horizon.
 Such an investor may otherwise be risk-tolerant, but his portfolio needs to be rebalanced by lowering the risk.
 As he may be nearing the end of his investment horizon.

-Though there is no thumb rule for the same, a portfolio with over 60% of assets invested in fixed income securities can be considered to be conservative.
+Though there is no thumb rule for the same, conservative portfolios are those with over 60% investment of assets in fixed income securities.
 The equity allocation would generally be 30% or lower.

 Asset Allocation Model for Moderate Investors